 Currently, the necessary ratifications of the original UPCA and protocols are nearly complete.
 Implementation of the UPC and UP have been delayed by the UK leaving the EU (“Brexit”) and by challenges to German ratification in the German Constitutional Court (Bundesverfassungsgericht).

 Although the UK has ratified the UPCA, it left the EU on January 31, 2020 and decided not to seek involvement in the UP/UPC system.
 Therefore, the remaining participating states have had to address the UPCA provisions referring to the UK and to London as the location of a part of the UPC Central Division.
 Following a decision of the UPC Preparatory Committee in September 2020, it now appears that the UPC will start without replacing the London part and will consider a replacement later.
 Italy has proposed that the part be in Milan.
 Denmark and Portugal also have shown interest in hosting that part.

-Formal steps toward opening of the UPC and availability of Unitary Patents will start when Germany and two more, other states give notice of their approval of the Protocol on Provisional Application.
-Because German ratification will trigger a timeline or approximately four months until opening of the UPC, Germany is expected to postpone depositing its ratification of the UPC Agreement until the Preparatory Committee is satisfied that preparations can be completed within those four months.
+Formal steps toward opening of the UPC and availability of Unitary Patents will start when one more state gives notice of approval of the Protocol on Provisional Application.
+(At this Update, Slovenia has approved the PPA, but not yet submitted its notice of the approval, and Austria is expected to approve and give notice of its approval soon).
+Because German ratification will trigger a timeline or approximately four months until opening of the UPC, Germany is expected to postpone actually depositing its ratification of the UPC Agreement until the Preparatory Committee is satisfied that preparations can be completed within those four months.